pluskid/Mocha.jl/docs/tutorial/mnist.rst

 computation layers (e.g. convolution layer).
 By default, no activation function, or the *identity activation function* is used.
 We don't use activation function for the last inner product layer, because that layer acts as a linear classifier.
+Also the output dimension of the last inner product layer is 10, which corresponds to the number of classes (digits 0~9) of our problem.

 This is the basic structure of LeNet.
 In order to train this network, we need to define a loss function.
 This is done by adding a loss